aadvisingh04/codevault-website/CONTRIBUTING.md

-# Contributing to Digitomize
+# Contributing to CodeVault

-Welcome to the **Digitomize** project!
+Welcome to the **CodeVault** project!
 We're excited to have you contribute.
 Before you get started, please take a moment to review the guidelines for contributing.

 ## Table of Contents